lithiumhead/MyIotProjects/Node-RED/waveshare_sensehat_iio/README.md

 ### SHTC3

-Raspberry Pi OS ships with the external kernel modules for the SHTC3 IIO driver, but it does not come with a device tree blob so to load and enable the kernel module, we must first add a device tree blob.
+Raspberry Pi OS ships with the external kernel modules for the SHTC3, but it does not come with a device tree blob so to load and enable the kernel module, we must first add a device tree blob.
+The kernel modules for SHTC3 use [The Linux Hardware Monitoring kernel API](https://www.kernel.org/doc/html/latest/hwmon/hwmon-kernel-api.html) instead of the Industrial I/O subsystem.

 - Install Linux-monitoring sensors
   `sudo apt-get install lm-sensors`